rahimi-mohd/CMS-extend/README.md

 ## Functional Test

 Functional test instructions have been moved to `./tests/README.md`.

+UPDATED (Jan 2025): I've moved on from using Playwright with Python to Playwright with Typescript.
+This is because I want to learn typescript and why not learn it while doing an automation project with Playwright ?

+All the code in tests/ will be in typescript.

 ## Next Plan

 1. To add Unit Test.
 2. To add test case with functional test using Playwright.
 3. Refactor views.
 4. Add permission using admin page.
+(DONE)